Wolverine971/9takes/src/blog/enneagram/toxic-traits-relationships-warning-signs.md

   />
 </div>

-<p class="firstLetter">Toxic traits in relationships often start as survival strategies.</p>

-These behaviors develop as coping mechanisms, helping individuals navigate their world based on their core fears and desires. **Sometimes these traits may seem protective or even attractive initially**, they ultimately harm both partners and the relationship itself.
+<p class="firstLetter">When a relationship is in stress survival strategies can look like toxic traits.</p>

+Many behaviors develop as coping mechanisms that help individuals navigate their world.
+These coping mechanisms stem from core fears or unmet needs.
+When it comes to relationships these coping mechanisms get some feedback.

+The "feedback" isn't always negative. **Sometimes these coping mechanisms or personality traits can be initially attractive.** After all they are developed as a way to keep us safe and meet our needs.
+But they can harm both partners and the relationship itself.
 Understanding these patterns through the lens of the Enneagram can offer insight into why certain behaviors emerge and how they impact relationships.

 But why do some people find these toxic traits alluring at first?